Kindroot · Cybersecurity, Pacific Northwest

 Assess honestly

-We look at what's actually there: configurations, access, architecture, habits.
-Findings are ranked by consequence to your business rather than by scanner severity scores.
-When something is fine, we say it's fine.
+We look at what's actually there: systems, configurations, access, architecture, habits, and risk.
+Findings are ranked by consequence to your business, not by severity scores alone.
+When something is fine, we'll say it's fine.

 -